Tech Salary Negotiation: Get Paid What You're Worth

 Key Takeaways

-Salary negotiation is the highest-leverage financial activity most professionals never fully engage with.
+Salary negotiation is the highest-use financial activity most professionals never fully engage with.
 A single successful negotiation can add tens of thousands of dollars — not just for one year, but compounding forward through raises and future negotiations.
 Tech is one of the best industries to negotiate in because comp ranges are wide and employers expect it.
 Here's how to do it without awkwardness or fear.

 Research Market Rates: Know Your Number Before You Negotiate